danielskowronski/BigSur_Hackintosh_on_ASUS_X470-PRO/README.md

 ## GPU

 ### nVidia
-On BigSur nVidia GPUs other than Kepler based (GTX 6xx, GTX 7xx and some Quadro models) won't work except VESA mode 1280x720, on BigSur nVida other than Kepler based (6xx and 7xx) won't work in proper mode.
+On BigSur nVidia GPUs other than Kepler based (GTX 6xx, GTX 7xx and some Quadro models) won't work except VESA mode 1280x720, on BigSur nVida other than Kepler based (6xx and 7xx) won't work in proper mode - so called _Web Driver_ is not working on Catalina and BigSur.

-Right now I'm waiting for legacy GTX 780 Ti to arrive so I can confirm.